replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/upgrading.md

 title: "Upgrading"
 ---

-To upgrade Kubernetes or an add-on in a kURL cluster, increase the versions in the installer script and run it on any primary in the cluster.
+To upgrade Kubernetes or an add-on in a kURL cluster, increase the versions in the kURL installer spec as desired and then re-run the install script and on any primary node in the cluster.

 ## Kubernetes